isc-projects/stork/doc/user/install.rst

 The :ref:`inspecting-keys-and-certificates` section describes how to use the tool for TLS certificates management.
-The :ref:`configuring-deployment-specific-views` section describes how to setup custom welcome message in the login screen.
+The :ref:`configuring-deployment-specific-views` section describes how to setup custom welcome message on the login page.

 Further sections describe different methods for installing the Stork Server from packages.
 See: :ref:`install-server-deb` and :ref:`install-server-rpm`.
 The ``stork-tool`` program